Here’s a list of questions we’re often asked by students who’d like to live in university accommodation.

 There are two easy steps:

-make sure you've read about the accommodation we offer
+make sure you've read about all your options

 We can usually offer rooms to most new, first-year students, but we can’t guarantee accommodation.